 Anybody can ask a question.
 But to to thrive in selling requires one to ask insightful questions.
 Insightful questions don’t merely yield knowledge- they shed revelation by eliciting a protracted response.

 The importance of asking insightful questions in selling cannot be gainsaid.
 Insightful questions lead to a faster, bigger and better close.
 Faster because, once you have the correct prognosis (identified client’s problem), you give the correct diagnosis with the speed of a doctor writing a prescription.
-Bigger because through questions you discover that the reason why the trainee air hostess wants your bank account, is because the airline has told them that their salaries will only be paid through a bank and none of the 30 trainees have an account.
+Bigger because through questions you unearth more.
+You discover that the reason why the trainee air hostess wants your bank account, is because the airline has told them that their salaries will only be paid through a bank and none of the 30 trainees have an account.
 Further insightful questions reveal that there are 150 trainees who will be joining quarterly.
-And just like that you move from one to 150 prospects; and from one on one selling to doing presentations to every group as it arrives.
+And just like that you move from one to 150 prospects.
+You also move, from one on one selling to doing presentations to every group as it arrives.
 And it’s better because the client feels you truly connected with him.

-It’s how the hawker who has strictly selling slices of pineapples, realises that he can also sell a sliced whole one too, because an unusual client asked for it.
+It’s how the hawker who was strictly selling slices of pineapples, realises that he can also sell a sliced whole one too.
+And this happened because an unusual client made that request.
 It is how you discover that shocks you sell of a Toyota RunX can perfectly fit, say, a Subaru Impreza.
 And how?
 Because you engaged a client at the garage while awaiting the repairs on his Subaru to be done and asked him where he buys his shocks from, yet there is a ‘drought’ of the same in the market.
 Yes.
 Asking insightful questions quickly dispels darkness and spreads informative light.

 Asking your way into the sale through insightful questions (and actively listening to the responses) is more productive than answering your way into it.